 St. Paul, MN

 Saint Paul Bagelry has been baking some of the most sought-after New York-style bagels in the Twin Cities for decades.
-Family-owned and operated by sisters and lifelong friends Dodie and Peggy, they bake over 4,000 bagels from scratch every day, which are delivered fresh daily to Mississippi Market.
+This woman-owned, family-run business bakes over 4,000 bagels from scratch every day, which are delivered fresh daily to Mississippi Market.
 Their bagels, including Plain, Poppy Seed, Sesame, Everything, Cinnamon Raisin, and more, are all-natural and made without preservatives of any kind.
 You’ll also find several tubs of their delectable cream cheeses on our shelves.

 East African Bakery